Escape Room puzzle ideas for your game

 - Let people move an object (a statue for example) which is inside from one place to another in the correct order to let something happen.
 So that is not really a maze, but the idea is that players cannot move that object just by their hands, but with a bar/wooden stick with a hook, etc. You could make some holes on the side for placing the rod to move the statue.

 In that case, people will have to move the whole maze into a different direction to get out what is inside.
 You can make it more challenging for your groups by making the holes on the way out.
-Players will have to not only go through the maze, but also avoid the holes (if the ball falls then they would have to start from the beginning).7.
-This idea is similar to the one above.
+Players will have to not only go through the maze, but also avoid the holes (if the ball falls then they would have to start from the beginning).

 Put your maze on the ceiling and attach it with 4 springs (each one in a different corner).
 By pulling the strings which would be hanging down the group has to get something out of the maze.